The Definitive Guide to

 Communication sprawl

 Over the course of reading this guide, you will probably get five different-sounding notifications from your phone informing you of a Slack message, some emails, an upcoming Zoom meeting, and a Box file someone shared with you.
-Research from 2018 found that the average business used 1,181 cloud services and the vast majority of those services weren’t completely enterprise-ready.

 This is the double-edged sword most organizations have to deal with.
 Employees access a sprawling ecosystem of third-party apps, resulting in productivity gains and efficient business processes.
 But this same sprawl has created a large threat surface where any cloud application - and the humans using the application - are potential entry points for targeted attacks as well as potential sources of data leakage.